 We currently work with seven Dayak and Melayu communities in West Kalimantan to support their efforts to establish Hutan Desa programs in their villages.
 Thus far, we have helped to secure five Hutan Desa ordinances from the Ministry of Environment and Forestry, and we are now working to secure similar allocations to the other two villages.
-At the Dayak village of Tanjung, we are facilitating for this Hutan Desa, become a second (see Nanga Lauk below as the first) Plan Vivo Project to secure carbon credit certificates from the international carbon market for the village to manage its forests.
+At the Dayak village of Tanjung, we are facilitating for this Hutan Desa, become a (see Nanga Lauk below) Plan Vivo Project to secure carbon credit certificates from the international voluntary carbon market.

 Sustainable forest management

 The aim is to establish a sustainable form of forest management for biodiversity conservation and livelihoods development, in a manner that benefits the immediate stakeholders.
 Starting in West Kalimantan at the village Nanga Lauk, we now propose to establish a Hutan Desa Landscape in the Mueller Schwaner area between Bukit Baka/ Bukit Raya National Park and Betung Ketihun/ Danau Sentarum National Park.
 Three villages are targeted initially, Tanjung (2,520 ha.), Nanga Jemah (4,160 ha.) and Sri Wangi (345 ha).
 We propose a similar initiative in North Sumatra.